-Secured and Unsecured Creditors.
-It also informs Plan Parties that most the definitions of capitalized words, terms and phrases and rules of construction may be found in the Glossary.
-The Debtor sometimes includes the same definition in the Plan where it seemed to make the Plan easier to read.
-In the event of any conflict or inconsistency between the Plan, the Confirmation Order or this Disclosure Statement, the conflict or inconsistency shall be resolved in favor of the Confirmation Order, then the Plan and last, this Disclosure Statement.
+I. Definitions, Rules of Construction and Primacy.
+This Article identifies certain Secured and Unsecured Creditors.
+The definitions of capitalized words, terms and phrases and rules of construction are in the Glossary.
+In the event of any conflict or inconsistency between the Confirmation Order, the Plan, or this Disclosure Statement, the conflict or inconsistency shall be resolved in favor of the Confirmation Order, then the Plan and last, this Disclosure Statement.